austindickey/austindickey.github.io/README.md

 ---

+### Rock Paper Scissors Multiplayer Game - https://austindickey.github.io/rps-multiplayer

+_This a multiplayer rock, paper, scissors game.
+It uses a firebase database to store all of the data.
+The game will not begin unless 2 users are connected.
+To test this web app, use 2 different browsers, or access the site from 2 different tabs in the same browser.
+Enter you name, and push start, and follow the on screen prompts._

+---

 ### Sports Trivia Game - https://austindickey.github.io/TriviaGame

 _This is a trivia game of 20 sports questions set to run on timers.
 There is a restart button at the end of the game if you would like._